BrewyTheActualOne/portable-streamer-overload/README.md

 ## Supported Devices:
 Anything that can install or run Adobe AIR.

+### Some Legal Facts So I don't get sued (I guess)
-I don't own neither of the software, it's just for entertainment purposes and since...
+I don't own neither of the software nor wanna pirate it, it's just for entertainment purposes and since...
 I wanna complete a project for once and for all. ***Please Brewy, Actually do this.***